hapytex/django-antipatterns/antipatterns/signals.md

 on the updated values.
 Since one can update a field *without* triggering the the corresponding signals, then this results in an inconsistent value.

+## Signals can raise exceptions and break the codeflow

 If the signals run, for example when we call `.save()` on a model object, then the triggers *will* run.
 Contrary to popular belief, signals do *not* run asynchronous, but in a synchronous manner: there is a list of functions and these will all run.